mattday/addthis-social-sign-in/readme.txt

 Over 15,000,000 sites have installed AddThis.
 With over a billion unique users, AddThis is helping publishers and brands all over the world, in more than sixty languages.
 You might be surprised who's using AddThis--<a href="http://www.addthis.com/features#partners">here are just a few</a>.

 == Changelog ==

+= 2.0.1 =
+* Attach SSI credentials with existing user instead of creating new one.
+* Fixed compatability issues with other addthis plugins.

 = 2.0.0 =
 * Added email popup feature to collect profile data, email and username from users
 * Added new services - Linkedin and Yahoo